shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 ### LSB Replacement

 This is the simplest of the stego algorithms.
 We simply split the cover image into its bitplanes and replace the LSBs by the secret data.
 At the reciever side, the secret data can be recovered by simply recovering the LSBs of the stego image.
-The code snipet below shows the embedding  of the secret data using LSB Replacement using MATLAB.
+The code snipet below shows the embedding  of the secret data using LSB Replacement in MATLAB.

 ```matlab
 cov_img = imread('lena.tif'); % Input cover image